 25. Life Coach

 Life coaching is the realm of motivational speakers.
 It also encompasses persons who can inspire others to be better at something like a skill.
-If you understand education progression well, students will be the target of your business.
+If you understand education progression well, students will be your business’s target.
 Life coaches also cover business, marriage, sex, relationships, socialization, and entrepreneurship, among other topics.

 26. Fitness Instructor